tferracina/ArDCA-Python/writeup.typ

 Residues that are far apart in the linear sequence, may be close together in the 3D structure.
 The contact distances are further categorized into short, medium, and long range predictions.
 Most computational approaches evaluate the long range contacts separately, as they are the most important for accurate predictions and unsurprisingly, the hardest to predict @adhikari2016.

 == The problem of inference
-The central inference problem in computational biology, particularly in the context of protein sequence analysis, is to disentangle the true structural and functional constraints embedded in protein families from the noisy correlations introduced by evolutionary processes.

-Correlations can arise indirectly, for example if A and B were correlated and B and C as well, A and C could appear to be correlated even with a direct interaction.
-Similarly, shared evolutionary history (phylogeny) and biases in sequence databases can create apparent patterns that obscure the true couplings that govern protein folding and function @dietler2023.
-Distinguishing direct from indirect correlations is therefore a fundamental challenge in computational biology.
+A central challenge in protein sequence analysis is disentangling the true structural and functional constraints of protein families from spurious correlations introduced by other factors.
+Correlations can arise indirectly, for example, if residue A correlates with B, and B with C, then A and C may appear correlated without a direct interaction.
+Moreover, shared evolutionary history (phylogeny) and biases in sequence databases can further obscure the true couplings that underlie protein folding and function @dietler2023.

 = Mathematical Foundations